quarto-dev/quarto-web/docs/getting-started/quarto-projects.md

   freeze: auto  # re-render only when source changes
 ```

+The results of documents rendered with `freeze` are stored in the `_freeze` directory, and re-used when needed to fulfill document renders.

 ### Cache

-You can use the `cache` option to cache the results of computations (using the [knitr cache](https://yihui.org/knitr/demo/cache/) for Rmd documents, and [Jupyter Cache](https://jupyter-cache.readthedocs.io/en/latest/) for .ipynb or Jupyter Markdown documents):
+You can use the `cache` option to cache the results of computations (using the [knitr cache](https://yihui.org/knitr/demo/cache/) for R documents, and [Jupyter Cache](https://jupyter-cache.readthedocs.io/en/latest/) for Jupyter documents):

 ``` {.yaml}
 execute: